theaverageroboticist/theaverageroboticist.github.io/README.md

-This repo used hugo to create a [blog](https://jayamuruganravikumar.github.io/theaverageroboticist/)
+This repo uses hugo to create a [blog](https://jayamuruganravikumar.github.io/theaverageroboticist/)

+Navigate to `content/posts/` and the specific file to edit the content

+## Edit Content

 ## OuickStart